GOHelle/QC_advection-diffusion_sim/README.md

 - pyqsp
 - scipy
 - tabulate
+- typing

-numpy, matplotlib, tabulate and scipy can be installed using pip install, but pyqsp should be downloaded from the GitHub repository https://github.com/ichuang/pyqsp and placed in the working directory.
+numpy, matplotlib, tabulate, typing and scipy can be installed using pip install, but pyqsp should be downloaded from the GitHub repository https://github.com/ichuang/pyqsp and placed in the working directory.